simple-frontend-dev/frontend-applications-split/examples/monorepository/different-url-per-application/README.md

 [sudo] nginx -c %ABSOLUTE_PATH_TO_THIS_FOLDER%/reverse-proxy.conf -s quit
 ```

 You can now navigate to http://localhost:8080/home and http://localhost:8080/blog to access your frontend applications.
-(Do not directly access localhost:3000 or localhost:4000 otherwise navigation won't work.)
+(Do not directly go to localhost:3000 or localhost:4000 otherwise navigation won't work.)